JamesNZL/tidy-jsdoc/README.md

 - **menu**
 	Lets you implement custom navigation links at the top of the side bar.
 See details below.

+- **repository**
+	Lets you add links to your source files in your Git repositories.
+See details below.

 ```javascript
 {
   "tags": {